PERSPECTIVES: I Don't Want to Miss the War!

 By James C. Johnston Jr.

-ancient Greece who is credited with the authorship of those two great
+Poet” of ancient Greece who is credited with the authorship of

-the elegant epic tales of the ten-year-long Trojan War and the
+which were the elegant epic tales of the ten-year-long Trojan War and

-These two works yielded heroes-aplenty to be celebrated by bards
+Ithaca.
+These two works yielded heroes-aplenty to be celebrated by

-the years of the Republic, there was a very active publishing
+even during the years of the Republic, there was a very active

-business which turned-out a large number of best sellers.
-When we
+publishing business which turned-out a large number of best sellers.

 “Block-Books” about 1400, and books from movable type by